kojigardiner/audiobox/README.md

 </figure>

 ### Mechanical Design
 Under the hood, the LED panel is attached to a rack-and-pinion system that moves the display with respect to the diffuser.
 This allows for different LED effects (soft and diffuse vs sharply defined).
 The ESP32 drives this behavior via commands to the servo motor.
 The rack-and-pinion is a custom 3D printed design, taking inspiration from various [linear actuator](https://engineerdog.com/2018/05/08/design-for-assembly-tips-building-a-better-3d-printed-linear-actuator/) [designs](https://www.thingiverse.com/thing:3170748) I found online.
 One change I made was to have the rack be stationary instead of the motor/pinion/base.
 This helped enable a more robust attachment mechanism between the LED panel and the rack-and-pinion structure.
 To reduce wobble of the LED panel as the motor actuates, two small "sleds" were 3D printed and attached to the bottom of the panel as guides.
-This, along with the use of syntehtic grease ([Super Lube](https://www.amazon.com/gp/product/B000BXKZQU)) on the sleds, rack, and pinion, as provided smooth actuation.
+This, along with the use of synthetic grease ([Super Lube](https://www.amazon.com/gp/product/B000BXKZQU)) on the sleds, rack, and pinion provide smooth actuation.

 <figure>
 <figcaption><i>LED panel actuation</i></figcaption>